 Hypothesis: Brain stimulation tailored to influence epileptiform activity improves memory function.

-Neuromodulation by brain stimulation can be achieved by scheduled stimulation as applied in therapeutic deep brain stimulation therapy or responsively to oscillatory activity.
-Responsive brain stimulation reduces seizure frequency, and therefore reduces epileptiform discharges.
+Neuromodulation by brain stimulation can be achieved by scheduled stimulation as applied in therapeutic deep brain stimulation therapy or responsively to oscillatory activity such as IED.
 We will study the effect of scheduled brain stimulation on memory in comparison to responsive brain stimulation targeting epileptiform activity.

 Understanding the temporal dynamics of memory encoding and retrieval and the interaction between brain stimulation, epileptic process and oscillatory activity in real-life settings will advance “electrotherapeutics” for the treatment of cognitive impairment in epilepsy.